longaccess/terms/Security Overview.md

 Your files are sent between Long Access’s mobile apps and our servers over a secure channel using 256-bit SSL encryption where supported.
-Not all mobile media players support encrypted streaming, so media files streamed from our servers are not always encrypted.

 Data Durability and Reliability